pleaobraga/react-scaffold/README.md

 - Babel
 - Webpack

-There is a small implementation that can helps you to:
+There is a small implementation which can helps you to:

 - Improve the architecture of your project
 - Test you project with Jest and Enzyme